saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 Of course adapt the hostname to your need, in this example it is pg01

-About the *chpasswd* section, it is supposed to set a password for root.
+About the *chpasswd* section, it will set a password for root.
 This is super handy in case of problems because you can log through the console.
-But for some reason the chpasswd section below does not seem to work anymore (it did work at some point..)
+But take care that the keyboard for the console might be qwerty and not azerty on first boot...

 ```bash
 cat > $VMPOOLDIR/user-data <<EOF